 from beloved companion to top competitor in the conformation or performance

 ring and all points in between.
-We strive to maintain the instinct and drive of the herding farm dog alive in our pups and we try to introduce them all to stock at a young age.
+We strive to maintain the instinct and drive of the herding farm dog alive in our pups.

-(I've lost count!) show champions produced for Jimanie and many more for others
+(I've lost count!) show champions produced for us and many more for others

 as well.
 Even though our main focus is on showing in conformation, there have